 Applying Stamp Duty Land Tax (SDLT) rates for mixed-use properties in England may not be as straightforward as it sounds, nor as straightforward as stamp duty on commercial property.
 Not least when purchasing farms and estates.

 Increasingly HMRC are querying SDLT payments made at commercial or mixed-use rates if they consider that land purchased with a dwelling should be classed overall as residential.

 Three types of rates are applied to freehold property purchases:

-- Residential rates apply to dwellings (unless 6 or more dwellings are purchased together in which case commercial rates apply).
+- Residential rates apply to dwellings (unless 6 or more dwellings are purchased together in which case stamp duty on commercial property rates apply).
 Relief is available for two or more dwellings by which tax is calculated on the average price and applied to each dwelling.

 £0 - £125,000 - nil

 Over £1,500,000 – 12%